 Mine is a story of the "wounded healer" whose training and experience also includes self-healing.
 Dance has always been a lifeline for me.
-I grew up in an artistic, affectionate family but there was addiction and mental illness and I experienced trauma and abuse, including sexual abuse.
+I grew up in an artistic, affectionate family but there was addiction and mental illness and I experienced trauma and abuse.
 So in my 20’s back in the 1990’s, I sought help with a spiritual guide to heal the trauma spiritually and physically though all I knew was that I was in pain and even my body was breaking down; my life wasn’t working anymore.

 I continued to dance but also got licensed as a massage therapist, studying and practicing an eclectic blend of styles, certified in personal training (NASM), pre/postnatal corrective exercise and core & diastasis consultant (Fit For Birth).
 I combined all of this and taught group fitness and dance classes with women of all ages.

 In Miami, Florida, I collaborated with the incredible birthing and women’s health community there.
 I also worked with the non-profit Trauma Resolution Center, a holistic mental health community center.
 I had the amazing experience of providing the full spectrum of my bilingual (English-Spanish) services (dance, yoga, breathwork, fitness, massage, self-massage instruction) through workshops, classes, and private sessions for staff and people from all over the world and all walks of life who were healing from trauma.
 Then I had my own studio in Portland, Maine for 3 years.

 I continued to dance and explore the styles that I loved like bellydance, Latin movement, modern and create my own fusionist style.
 I offered dance-infused personal training and maintained my dance practice as meditation and prayer, as well as conditioning and performance.